-Probably the best piece of advice that group has helped me form is that, from my limited observations, it seems that the difference between edu-blogs that gain an audience and edu-blogs that don't is about 90 blog posts, or roughly 90,000 words.
+Probably the best piece of advice that I've learned in speaking with fellow edu-writers is that, from my limited observations, it seems that the difference between edu-blogs that gain an audience and edu-blogs that don't is about 90 blog posts, or roughly 90,000 words.

 This isn't a hard-and-fast rule or anything.
 It's entirely possible to grind through 100 blog posts without listening to (or seeking) a single reader, without developing interesting thought lines, without honing your style, without considering your intended audience, or without striving for a balance between non-perfectionism and excellence — in other words, to simply slog through the writing mechanically — and to get to the end of all that slogging and realize, “Yikes — no one is reading this blog.”
 That could happen.
 Writing 100 blog posts is no more a magic silver bullet for blogging success than “teach five years” is a magic silver bullet for teaching success.